fahdfayed/Beaker/README.md

 # Beaker
-Beaker is a chemistry safety and mixing app that is currently under development
+Beaker is a chemistry safety and mixing app that is currently under development.